terminalcoder/Movie-Earnings-Analysis/README.md

     * Hindi
     * Mandarin Chinese

 It should be noted that this analysis only examined what movies grossed the most money, but did not take into account that certain movies may have higher costs (e.g. production, marketing), thus reducing actual profit.
-Further analysis should include that information to determine which movies are truly the most profitable.Provide your conclusions about the work you've done, including any limitations or next steps.
+Further analysis should include that information to determine which movies are truly the most profitable.
 ***

 ## For More Information